 The pick-your-own produce season starts with strawberries in the spring, then continues with more delicious fruits and veggies in the summer and fall.
 Heading out to the farm to do some picking is among my favorite seasonal activities with the kids.
 It’s a nice break from the urban bustle and a great chance to show them that food doesn’t magically appear on a plate or shelf at Trader Joe’s.
 Even better, the enjoyment continues with a basketful of fresh produce at home.
 The time is ripe for planning your own PYOP outing.
 Here are some great places around the area to reap some of the best treats of spring, summer, and fall.
 Happy Picking!

-Less than 20 miles from DC in Waldorf, MD, Schlagel Farms is one of the more popular pick-your-own strawberry places in the area, their season always beginning before other area farms, and because that’s the only PYO they offer.
-The fields are now open and should be yielding berries until early June.
+Less than 20 miles from DC in Waldorf, MD, Shlagel Farms is one of the more popular pick-your-own strawberry places in the area, their season always beginning before other area farms, and because that’s the only PYO they offer.
+The fields are expected to open around May 1 and should yield berries until early June.
 While there, you can also purchase bedded plants grown in their greenhouse, romp on the playground, and treat the kids (and yourself) to ice cream.
-Schlagel’s is open for picking from 8am – 7pm seven days a week.
+You can also pick up something up to cook for dinner — Shlagel also offers farm raised beef, pork, and chicken!
+Shlagel’s is open for PYO from 8am – 6pm seven days a week.
 Follow them on Facebook to stay updated on their pickings.

 Westmoreland Berry Farm

-The farm in Virginia’s historic Northern Neck also opened their strawberry fields this weekend and welcome visitors to PYO daily.
+The farm in Virginia’s historic Northern Neck kicks off their PYO season in their strawberry fields in May, welcoming visitors daily.
 Come June, the rest of the berries (black, blue, rasp, and cherries) will become ready for picking, and peaches, nectarines, and plums won’t be far behind (see their approximate schedule here).
 Along with PYO, there are goats to visit and play areas for kids.
-Picking hours are 10am – 4pm, and the farm is open 9am – 5pm.
+Picking hours are Wednesday – Sunday 10am – 5pm.
+2020 Update: Permanently closed.

 Great Country Farms

 At the foothills of the Blue Ridge Mountains in the Shenandoah Valley, Great Country offers much more than just pick-your-own opportunities.
 The farm is well known for its big seasonal festivals and fun farm-themed attractions.
 A hayride takes you out to the picking fields, and kids might spy an emu or goat on the way.
 Visitors also have access to the barnyard, mazes, a cow train, and jumping pillow.
-Their u-pick strawberry fields usually open mid-late May, and you can get updates on them via Facebook and Twitter.
+Their u-pick strawberry fields will open in mid-late May, and you can get updates on them via Facebook and Twitter.
 Asparagus is available at the same time, and more berries, plums, tomatoes, okra, green beans, and hot peppers will follow in late spring and summer.
-The weekends of May 28-29 and June 4-5 are the annual Strawberry Jubilee with live music, pie eating contests, tart tosses, tasty food, and more.
-Babies 9-12 months can compete in the diaper derby, a crawl to the finish line, to compete for great prizes.
-Admission is $8/child $10/adult on weekdays, and $10/child $12/adult on festival weekends.
+The weekends of May 22-23 and May 29-31 are the annual Strawberry Jubilee with live music, pie eating contests, tart tosses, tasty food, and more.
+Apple season begins in late summer and goes into fall, and with it comes the Apple Gala and Cider Fest.
+Admission to Great Country is $8/child $10/adult on weekdays, and $10/child $12/adult on festival weekends.
 Open daily 9am- 6pm.

 With three locations in Northern Virginia, Wegmeyer offers varying strawberry picking experiences as the settings differ at each.
 PYO at a historic homestead in Hamilton, then set up lunch at a picnic table (BYO) and let the kids play on a John Deere tractor slide and playground.
 At Oatlands, the patch and era-themed attire at the historic mansion will whisk you back to the 1800’s, and while visiting the patch is free, you can purchase tour passes for the garden and/or mansion.
 And at Gilbert’s Corner, enjoy strawberry picking in its most natural state; the no-fuss location is perfect for a simple outing.
-PYO will begin on May 9 and should last into June.
+The PYO season will begin at all three locations in May.
 Check the website for updates, hours, and directions.
-Bonus: They are offering a 25% discount to KFDC readers on weekdays — just mention KidFriendly DC at the register!

 Mackintosh Fruit Farm

-The family-owned farm in the Shenandoah Valley will open their farm to the public in late May (check the website or call for an update) with access to their strawberry fields, then blueberries, peaches, brambles, apples, and paw paw.
+The family-owned farm in the Shenandoah Valley will open to the public in late May (check the website or call for an update) with access to their strawberry fields, then blueberries, peaches, brambles, apples, and paw paw.
 Plan on lunch while you’re there — along with fruits and veggies, the farm also offers a variety of menu items prepared fresh every day from their own produce.
 Walk it all off afterward along a trail that winds through the fields and woods of the farm and let the kids play it off on the playground.
-This year’s hours have yet to be confirmed, but last year they were open Wednesday through Sunday from 8am – 6pm, plus Memorial Day, Labor Day, and Columbus Day.
+Hours are 8am – 6pm, Wednesday through Sunday, plus Memorial Day, Labor Day, and Columbus Day.

 About an hour’s drive from DC in Howard County, Larriland Farms always gets great reviews for both it’s produce and beauty.
-The pick-your-own season opens in late May, and they’ll have the full spectrum of berries following soon after, just about every variety of peaches, and loads of veggies available from June – October, too.
+The pick-your-own season is expected to start with strawberries in late May/early June this year, and they’ll have the full spectrum of berries following soon after, just about every variety of peaches, and loads of veggies available from June – October, too.
+Apple picking is expected usually begins late August with Honey Crisps.
 (See the list and view schedules on the website.)
 Larriland employs Integrated Pest Management, meaning pesticides are a last resort, to keep pests below an acceptable level with minimum harmful impact on the environment.
 Summer hours are Tuesdays 9am – 8pm, Wednesday to Friday 9am – 6pm, Saturday & Sunday 9am – 5pm.

 The farm might be best known for it’s Halloween and Easter extravaganzas, but they have a bounty of great crops, too.
 Strawberry fields will be open to visitors everyday, expecting to start in late May.
 Following soon after are more berries and sugar snap and English peas.
 Potatoes, apples, and pumpkins come later.
-Picnic there and let the kids play on the slides and playground.
-In past strawberry seasons their hours have been 8:30am – 6pm during the week, and 8:30am – 5pm on weekends.
+The Farm Park with the giant slides, a nature trail, and our farm animals can be enjoyed along with the PYO ops.
+Hours are Tuesday – Sunday, 9:30am – 6pm.
+Admission is $3.
 Stay updated on their status by following on Facebook and Twitter.

-Across the river in Fauquier County, VA, Hollin Farms will kick off its strawberry picking season in late May (they anticipate around May 21), and it should last several weeks after that.
+Across the river in Fauquier County, VA, Hollin Farms strawberry picking season will begin in late May and will last several weeks.
 Hours are 9am – 4pm Wednesday through Sunday, and they recommend calling ahead to confirm that picking fields are open.
 But, wait, the PYO doesn’t stop with strawberries!
 Other spring crops that you’re welcome to gather include lettuce, peas, arugula, bok choy, radishes, Swiss chard.
 Come summer, peaches, plums, blackberries, red raspberries, sour cherries, and summer veggies are available.
-Fall brings apples, home-grown Pumpkin Patch, fall vegetables, potatoes, and dig-your-own peanuts.
+Apples are ready late summer, and fall brings the Pumpkin Patch, autumn vegetables, potatoes, and dig-your-own peanuts.
 And a special P.S. to meat lovers: they pride themselves on their grass-fed beef.

 Green Truck Farm/Hartland Farm

-Recommended by a KFDC reader last year, Green Truck and Hartland Farms are located out I-66 less than an hour from DC (Green Truck is situated at the entrance to Hartland).
-According to the Green Truck Facebook page, strawberries will be ready for picking mid-May, and they are predicting a monster of a season that will peak around Memorial Day weekend.
-The rest of their PYO offerings run the berry gamut, along with tomatoes, winter squash, and pumpkins.
+Green Truck and Hartland Farms are located out I-66 less than an hour from DC (Green Truck is situated at the entrance to Hartland).
+Their strawberries will be ready for picking in May.
+The rest of their PYO offerings run the berry gamut along with tomatoes, winter squash, and pumpkins.
 And at Hartland, you can get berries, then peaches, apples, and pumpkins later in the year.

-Do you have a favorite PYOP farm that you don’t see here?
+Do you have a favorite PYO farm that you don’t see here?
 Feel free to share in the comments, if so!